-I have had a lot of fun on the water over the years.
-My first experience was at around 9 years old, on a daysailer on one of the lakes in the Lake District (UK).
+I have had a lot of fun on (and under) the water over the years.
+My first boating experience was at around 9 years old, on a daysailer on one of the lakes in the Lake District (UK).
 I do not recall which, probably Derwent Water.
 It proved an exciting experience – the helmsman smacked the boat into some rocks while I was sitting on the foredeck and I was nearly tossed into the water.

-I sailed dinghies a lot on the River Ouse while at school – 12′ National, designed by Uffa Fox.
+I sailed dinghies a lot on the River Ouse while at Bootham – 12′ National, designed by Uffa Fox.
 Then I went into the Royal Navy and was afloat in frigates, aircraft carriers, and eventually experimental submarines – see below:

 HMS Scotsman